What is the Textbook Loan Program?

 Who is eligible and how does the program work?

-- Used or new required textbooks only will be loaned to eligible full-time, permanent employees (30 hours or more) of ECU under the Textbook Loan Program.
-Materials such as optional texts, course packs, loose-leaf text versions, custom-published products, digital books, online access codes, computer software, equipment or supplies, even if required, are not included in the textbook loan program.
+- Used or new required textbooks only will be loaned to eligible permanent employees (30 hours or more) of ECU under the Textbook Loan Program.
+Materials such as optional texts, course packs, loose-leaf text versions, custom-published products, digital books, online access codes, computer software, equipment or supplies, special order items, even if required, are not included in the textbook loan program.
+In addition:

-- Required texts will be loaned for any course required in an undergraduate or graduate degree program at ECU, or for a professional development course taken by a full-time, permanent staff or faculty member.
+- Required texts will be loaned for any course required in an ECU undergraduate or graduate degree program, or for an ECU professional development course taken by a permanent staff or faculty member.
 His/her spouse may also be eligible.

 - Course(s) must be taken at ECU.

 - Textbooks are loaned for the length of one term.
-Terms include: Fall Semester , Spring Semester , Summer Session 1, and Summer Session 2.
-Note that Summer Sessions are considered separate terms.
+Terms include: Fall Semester, Spring Semester, Summer Session 1, a course that runs the full 11-week Summer Term, and Summer Session 2.
+Note that Summer Sessions 1 and 2 are considered separate terms.
 A new application must be completed for each semester/term.

 - Each eligible recipient may borrow textbooks in retail value up to $250 for each Fall and Spring semester (apply separately for each term).
 Participants in summer sessions may borrow textbooks valued up to $125 for each Summer Session (apply separately for Session 1 and Session 2).
 The full 11-week Summer Session has a cap of $250.

-- All textbooks must be returned within three business days following the last exam, or immediately upon withdrawal from the course or separation from the university, whichever comes first.
+- All textbooks must be returned, during that same term, within three business days following the last exam, or immediately upon withdrawal from the course or separation from the university, whichever comes first.
 If the textbooks are not returned by the deadline or are not returned in a satisfactory condition, participants must pay the full replacement cost for those textbooks.
 The ECU employee is ultimately responsible for the timely return of the book(s), and lateness will jeopardize future participation by the employee as well as his or her family members.

 - Exchanges for any reason, including the dropping/adding of courses, will be handled through Dowdy Student Stores.